 In the past 10 years, I have been interviewing countless game designers for a job.
 And if you have been in that situation, it probably came with a test.

-Well, let’s talk about this design assignment… In many cases, one of the questions will be “Design an enemy for the player to fight against”, and this question is failed by the vast majority of applicants.
-The main reason for that fail is that they are not starting this problem with a designer approach.
+Well, let’s talk about this design assignment… In many cases, one of the questions will be “Design an enemy for the player to fight against”, and this question fails the vast majority of applicants.
+The main reason for that failure is that they are not starting this problem with a designer approach.

 “Le design est du dessin à dessein” – Design is drawing with a purpose.